pa1ar/pa1ar/content/page/about-full/index.about-full.md

 #### Information Technology Project Lead
 University of Applied Sciences | Sep 2019 - May 2021 (1 yr 9 mos)

-Led a Research & Development Unit of 18 team members in an Avenue-Pal consortium project, aimed at improving palliative care nationwide through tech-enabled solutions: Caregiver App and HelpDesk.
+Led a Research & Development Unit of 18 team members in an [Avenue-Pal](https://innovationsfonds.g-ba.de/projekte/versorgungsforschung/avenue-pal-analyse-und-verbesserung-des-sektor-und-bereichsuebergreifenden-schnittstellen-und-verlegungsmanagements-in-der-palliativversorgung.161) consortium project, which was funded with €2 million, aimed at improving palliative care nationwide through tech-enabled solutions: Caregiver App and HelpDesk.

 - Led the development of the Caregiver App, a mobile application for iOS and Android, which significantly simplified patient information capture in a compatible data exchange format and provided granular educational support for caregivers at various stages of palliative care by providing over 60 curated articles.
 The app was tested by over 10 individuals and evaluated by independent healthcare professionals as highly beneficial.
 - Led the development of the HelpDesk, a web-based assistance platform for caring homes and hospitals, converting text-based guidelines into an actionable and dynamic system with over 857 items, which was evaluated as highly helpful by participating healthcare institutions.